NaPiZip/Programming-basics-cpp/Design_patterns_in_modern_cpp/README.md

 **Dependency Inversion Principle (DIP)**
 "High-level modules should not depend on low-level modules.
 Both should depend on abstractions."[Robert C. Martin](https://www.goodreads.com/author/show/45372.Robert_C_Martin).

+## Chapter 2: Creational Patterns
+Creational patterns are answering the question about how a complex object should be created.
+This makes sense when a creation of the object is not trivial, meaning the construction process is complicated.
+This is where the creational patterns come in play.

+### Builder
+The builder pattern is one way of taking care of the creation of a object.

 ## Contributing
 To get started with contributing to my GitHub repository, please contact me [Slack](https://join.slack.com/t/napi-friends/shared_invite/enQtNDg3OTg5NDc1NzUxLWU1MWNhNmY3ZTVmY2FkMDM1ODg1MWNlMDIyYTk1OTg4OThhYzgyNDc3ZmE5NzM1ZTM2ZDQwZGI0ZjU2M2JlNDU).